Smeed's law: Smeed's formula

-Smeed published his research for twenty different countries, and, by his death in 1976, he had expanded this to 46 countries, all showing this result.
+Smeed published his research for twenty countries, and, by his death in 1976, he had expanded this to 46 countries, all showing this result.
 Smeed became deputy director of the Road Research Laboratory and, later, Professor at University College London.

 Smeed's interpretation

 Road safety

 Smeed claimed his law expresses a hypothesis of group psychology: people take advantage of improvements in automobiles or infrastructure to drive ever more recklessly in the interests of speed until deaths rise to a socially unacceptable level, at which point, safety becomes more important, and recklessness less tolerated.

 Freeman Dyson summarized his friend's view as:

 Smeed had a fatalistic view of traffic flow.
 He said that the average speed of traffic in central London would always be nine miles per hour, because that is the minimum speed that people will tolerate.
 Intelligent use of traffic lights might increase the number of cars on the roads but would not increase their speed.
 As soon as the traffic flowed faster, more drivers would come to slow it down.....Smeed interpreted his law as a law of human nature.
 The number of deaths is determined mainly by psychological factors that are independent of material circumstances.
 People will drive recklessly until the number of deaths reaches the maximum they can tolerate.
 When the number exceeds that limit, they drive more carefully.
 Smeed's Law merely defines the number of deaths that we find psychologically tolerable.

 Whilst in charge of the RRL's traffic and safety division, Smeed's views on speeds and accidents were well reported at the time of the introduction of a mandatory speed limit on UK roads: "If I wanted to stop all road accidents I would ban the car and introduce an overall speed limit, for there is no doubt that speed limits reduce accidents.
 Of course, roads with higher speeds often have lower accident rates.
 It is only on the safer, clear roads that you can drive fast - but that does not prove that you are driving more safely."

 He recognised that few methods of reducing accidents were painless and thus preferred to report facts and not to make direct recommendations as: "political, social and economic factors come in - but the people who make the decisions must know what the facts are on a subject.".